nerds-and-company/webpack-sprite-svg-loader/README.md

 ## How it works?

-webpack-sprite-svg-loader is a webpack-loader that takes a multiple svg files, transform (parse and return as an object with `symbolId` and `attributes` keys) and put them back in one file.
+@nerdsandcompany/webpack-sprite-svg-loader is a webpack-loader that takes a multiple svg files, transform (parse and return as an object with `symbolId` and `attributes` keys) and put them back in one file.

 Input multiple svg files, e.g: